open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 ### Use variables in the addon template

-Users can use variables in the addonTemplate.agentSpec.workload.manifests field in the form of `{{VARIABLE_NAME}}`, it is similar to go template syntax but not identical, only String value is supported.
+Users can use variables in the `addonTemplate.agentSpec.workload.manifests` field in the form of `{{VARIABLE_NAME}}`, it is similar to go template syntax but not identical, only String value is supported.
 And there are two types of
 variables:

 1. built-in variables;
-    - constant parameters(can not be overridden by user's variables):
+    * constant parameters(can not be overridden by user's variables):
-        - `CLUSTER_NAME`: name of the managed cluster(e.g cluster1)
+        * `CLUSTER_NAME`: name of the managed cluster(e.g cluster1)
-    - default parameters(can be overridden by user's variables)
+    * default parameters(can be overridden by user's variables)
-        - `HUB_KUBECONFIG`: path of the kubeconfig to access the hub cluster, default value is `/managed/hub-kubeconfig/kubeconfig`
+        * `HUB_KUBECONFIG`: path of the kubeconfig to access the hub cluster, default value is `/managed/hub-kubeconfig/kubeconfig`
-2. Customize variables; Variables defines in addonDeploymentConfig.customizedVariables can be used.
+2. Customize variables; Variables defines in `addonDeploymentConfig.customizedVariables` can be used.

 ### Using kubeconfig/certificates in the addon agent Deployment

-The addon manager will inject volumes into the addon agent deployments based on the `addonTemplate.spec.registration` field.
+The addon manager will inject volumes into the addon agent deployments and daemonsets based on the `addonTemplate.spec.registration` field.

 1. If there is a `KubeClient` type registration, the hub kubeconfig will be injected to the deployments defined in the addon template, so users can use the hub kubeconfig located at `/managed/hub-kubeconfig/kubeconfig` to access the hub